whiteinge/eseth/resume.rst

       university domain.

 1FamilyNet.net : March 2002–June 2003
-    * Built and maintained an internal web and mail server for office staff and independent contractors.
+    * Helped build and maintain an internal web and mail server for office staff and independent contractors.
-    * Maintained two load-balanced web and email servers for nine-hundred subscribers to our ISP service.
+    * Helped maintain two load-balanced web and email servers for nine-hundred subscribers to our ISP service.
     * Created a web-based customer tracking system for our independent contractors.